nathancarter/ge-lib/docs/drawing-symmetry-objects.md

 constructing it and before calling `renderSVGFile()`, `renderPDFFile()`, or `renderPNGFile()`.

- * `fogLevel` - between 0 and 1, 0 meaning no fog and 1 meaning maximal fog.
-   Fog causes more distant parts of the scene to fade into the background and can be helpful for indicating depth in a static image.
-   The default is 0, but 3D objects often look better with this at about 0.75.
- * `zoomLevel` - the default is 1, values between 0 and 1 zoom out so that
-   the symmetry object is viewed with a large empty space around it, and values greater than 1 zoom in; typically even 1.5 will clip some parts of the object outside the borders of the resulting image.
- * `lineWidth` - the default is 5, and any value larger than 0 is acceptable.
-   The results are directly proportional to the value provided.
- * `nodeScale` - the default is 1, meaning to keep the nodes/vertices exactly
-   the same size they are defined in the diagram when it's loaded from the group object.
-If you provide a different factor here, it will make the nodes proportionately larger or smaller by multiplying their radius by this factor.
-Values should be positive.
  * `cameraPos` - the default is undefined, which means that the renderer will make a sensible guess of where a good place to put the camera is.
    If you want to control it yourself, pass an object with `x`, `y`, and `z`